definitivtemil/bth_softwareDesign/README.md

 3. Use cases list [x]

 ## Project 2; User Stories and Use Cases
+1. Fix []

 ## Project 3; Object Oriented Design
+Create diagrams that show the relations within the system.

+1. System Sequence Diagram []
+2. Interaction Diagram []

 ## Project 4; Implementation and Testing

+// Make sure the diagrams is up to date with the code you have written (The teacher will probably check to see if this is done correctly).